Las Vegas, NV HVAC Training Schools & Certifications

 Las Vegas, NV HVAC Technician Salary Data

-The table below is a comparison of national, state, and regional salaries of HVAC professionals, according to the BLS (May 2020):
+The table below is a comparison of national, state, and regional salaries of HVAC professionals, according to the BLS (May 2024, the latest data available as of May 2026):

-The national figures were slightly different according to another source of data, PayScale (August 2021), which relies on self-reported salaries.
-Among the HVAC workers reporting their annual salaries, Payscale found these percentiles:
+The national figures were slightly different from those of another source, PayScale (May 2026), which relies on self-reported salaries.
+Among the 2,064 HVAC workers reporting their annual salaries, Payscale found these percentiles:

-The salaries in Las Vegas for HVAC technicians are just a bit higher than the national averages, although just a bit lower than the averages statewide.
-When looking at data compiled on cost-of-living by the Missouri Economic Research and Information Center (MERIC 2021), Nevada is the 36th most affordable state in the nation, with particular savings in utilities.
-Salaries that are slightly higher than the national average may help HVAC techs in the state to keep up with the cost of living.
+The salaries in Las Vegas for HVAC technicians are comparable to the national averages and the state-wide averages.
+When looking at data compiled on cost-of-living by the Missouri Economic Research and Information Center (MERIC 2026), Nevada is the 31st most affordable state in the nation, with particular savings in utilities.
+Nevada HVAC techs may find that their salaries will go further than in other states.

 Accredited HVAC Schools in Las Vegas